Plant morphology: Modern Innovations

 Classical morphology, continuum morphology, and process morphology are highly relevant to plant evolution, especially the field of plant evolutionary biology (plant evo-devo) that tries to integrate plant morphology and plant molecular genetics.
 In a detailed case study on unusual morphologies, Rutishauser (2016) illustrated and discussed various topics of plant evo-devo such as the fuzziness (continuity) of morphological concepts, the lack of a one-to-one correspondence between structural categories and gene expression, the notion of morphospace, the adaptive value of bauplan features versus patio ludens, physiological adaptations, hopeful monsters and saltational evolution, the significance and limits of developmental robustness, etc. Rutishauser (2020) discussed the past and future of plant evo-devo.
+Our conception of the gynoecium and the search for a fossil ancestor of Angiosperms changes fundamentally from the perspective of evo-devo.

 Whether we like it or not, morphological research is influenced by philosophical assumptions such as either/or logic, fuzzy logic, structure/process dualism or its transcendence.
 And empirical findings may influence the philosophical assumptions.
 Thus there are interactions between philosophy and empirical findings.
 These interactions are the subject of what has been referred to as philosophy of plant morphology.

 One important and unique event in plant morphology of the 21st century was the publication of Kaplan's Principles of Plant Morphology by Donald R. Kaplan, edited by Chelsea D. Specht (2020).
 It is a well illustrated volume of 1305 pages in a very large format that presents a wealth of morphological data.
 Unfortunately, all of these data are only interpreted in terms of classical morphology and the qualitative homology concept, disregarding modern conceptional innovations.

 Including continuum and process morphology as well as molecular genetics would provide an enlarged scope.

+An even more important event was the publication of a book by Classen-Bockhoff: Die Pflanze: Morphologie, Entwicklung und Evolution von Vielfalt.
+Like Kaplan's book, this book is very comprehensive (over a thousand pages) and beautifully illustrated (she worked with two illustrators), but unlike Kaplan's book, her book presents major conceptual innovations.
+Although, for the vegetative region, she accepts the categories of classical morphology, contrary to Kaplan, she recognizes that not all structures can be pressed into these categories.
+For flowers, she abandoned the classical framework altogether.
+Instead of interpreting the flower as a modified short shoot (as posited by classical morphology), she proposed that flowers are sporangia bearing units so that stamens and carpels are sporangiophores, which are considered 'de novo' structures not necessarily homologous with vegetative leaves.